juxor/afaq/markdown/secC4.md

 rise.
 Economists also stressed 'entry,' claiming that if mergers did not improve efficiency any price increases would be wiped out eventually by new companies entering the industry.
-Entry is also the heart of the theory of 'contestable markets,' developed by economic consultants to AT&amp;T, who argued that the ease of entry in cases where resources (trucks, aircraft) can be shifted quickly at low cost, makes for effective competition."_ By pure co- incidence, AT&amp;T had hired economic consultants as part of their hundreds of millions of dollars antitrust defences, in fact some 30 economists from five leading economics departments during the 1970s and early 1980s.
-[Edward
+Entry is also the heart of the theory of 'contestable markets,' developed by economic consultants to AT &T, who argued that the ease of entry in cases where resources (trucks, aircraft) can be shifted quickly at low cost, makes for effective competition."_ By pure co- incidence, AT&T had hired economic consultants as part of their hundreds of millions of dollars antitrust defences, in fact some 30 economists from five leading economics departments during the 1970s and early 1980s.
+[Edward S.
-S. Herman, _"The Threat From Mergers: Can Antitrust Make a Difference?"_, **Dollars and Sense**, no. 217, May/June 1998]
+Herman, _"The Threat From Mergers: Can Antitrust Make a Difference?"_ , **Dollars and Sense** , no. 217, May/June 1998]

 Needless to say, these new "theories" are rooted in the same assumptions of neo-classical economists and, as such, are based on notions we have already